abhisheklalwani/Online-Book-Store-Pygmy.com-V2.0/README.md

 ### To run the server locally

 1. Define the ip and ports of order, catalog and front end server by editing the `env.cfg` file.
 For running locally make the IPs for the server as `http://<public_ip_of_local_vm>`.
 2. Now, on your local machine, run the `runme.sh` file which deploy all the dockers and then trigger the client.py for starting the traffic.
 USAGE: `. ./runme.sh`.
+If you face any permission issue, try to run the script with root user.
 3. You can observe the results of this run in different log files that should be accumulated under the folder `logs`. `client.log` in the main folder will contain the logs of `client.py` script.

 ### To run servers remotely